-An Agreement on Trade and Economic Cooperation between CARICOM and the Government of the Republic of Cuba was signed on 5 July 2000.
-In Article 15 of the Agreement parties recognise the importance of services to their development, commit to exchange information about their services sectors and upon completion of CARICOM's services regime, to commence negotiations for a GATS compliant services regime between them.
+Article 14, Agreement on Trade, Economic and Technical Cooperation between the Caribbean Community (CARICOM) and the Government of the Republic of Colombia 9 Ibid.
+Article 18

+Agreement parties recognise the importance of services to their development, commit to exchange information about their services sectors and upon completion of CARICOM's services regime, to commence negotiations for a GATS compliant services regime between them.
 Priority sectors include tourism and travel related services, entertainment, professional, construction and computer services.